-- One still needs to keep a record on cur. - One still needs to ensure that a, b, and c are the same all the time. - Structures enhance modularity! - Next week we introduce classes, which are "more powerful" structures.
+- One needs to keep a record on cur. - One needs to ensure that a, b, and c are the same all the time. - The function is harder to use.
+The program is harder to maintain. - Structures enhance modularity! - Next week we introduce classes, which are "more powerful" structures.